Lidl Unihockey Prime League (women's floorball)

 Unihockey Prime League Women (also known as Lidl Unihockey Prime League Women due to sponsorship, abbreviated as L-UPL Women) is the top women's floorball league in Switzerland.
 The league consists of 10 teams.
 It was first played in the 1986–87 season.

 The champion of the league is eligible to compete at the Champions Cup.
 The lower league is National League B.

 The most successful team in the league is Red Ants Winterthur, with 18 titles, the latest of which came in the 2010–11 season.
-In the most recent 2024–25 season, Kloten-Dietlikon Jets claimed their 12th overall title and sixth consecutive championship.
+In the most recent 2025–26 season, Wizards Bern Burgdorf claimed their first title.

 History

 Since its founding, the league was known as National League A (NLA).
 Between the 2007–08 and 2012–13 seasons, it was renamed Swiss Mobiliar League (SML) due to sponsorship, before reverting to NLA.
 The league adopted its current name in the 2022–23 season following a new sponsorship agreement.

 Between 2007 and 2017, the league featured only eight teams.
 The Superfinal, a single match deciding the championship title, was introduced in 2015.